Stocks skid as US raises tensions ahead of China talks

 Asian stocks were broadly higher.
 Markets in the Chinese mainland resumed trading after a weeklong holiday.

-SOFT DOUGH: Domino’s Pizza fell 4.1% after a key sales measure for the pizza chain fell short of Wall Street forecasts.
-Sales at established locations grew at a surprisingly slow rate in the third quarter.
-The company also eliminated its long-term forecast and replaced it with a shorter view with lower sales growth.
+RISING DOUGH: Domino’s Pizza rose 6.1% as plans to buy back up to $1 billion in stock reversed the pizza chain’s earlier side.
+The stock initially fell after it reported surprisingly weak third quarter sales at established locations as it faces tougher competition.

+RETAIL BRIGHT SPOT: Target rose 1% after the retailer said it was powering the relaunched web site of Toys R Us, which went live Tuesday.

-CRUSHED CHIPS: Chipmakers tumbled after the U.S. blacklisted a group of Chinese tech companies that develop facial recognition and other artificial intelligence technology.
-The U.S. said that technology is being used to repress China’s Muslim minority groups.
-The blacklist effectively bars U.S. firms from selling technology to the companies without government approval.
+CRUSHED CHIPS: Chipmakers tumbled after the U.S. blacklisted a group of Chinese tech companies that develop facial recognition and other artificial intelligence technology, saying the technology is being used to repress China’s Muslim minority groups.
+Ambarella fell 9.3% and Nvidia fell 3.8%.